The Background Eraser tool is an old feature that hasn’t been updated in a long while.

 Create a Solid Color fill layer and set the color to black.

-With that, you’ll clearly see the result of the Background Eraser tool such as the uneven shoulders and the fingers where parts of it have been erased.
+With that, you’ll see the result of the Background Eraser tool, such as the uneven shoulders and the fingers where parts of it have been erased.

-While you can fine-tune the rest of the image, you cannot retrieve the deleted pixels unless you remove it from the layer’s duplicate.
+While you can fine-tune the rest of the image, you cannot retrieve the deleted pixels unless you remove them from the layer’s duplicate.